roaltopo/scan-u-doc/README.md

 2. **Intel® Neural Compressor:** Integrated to further optimize model inference, enabling more efficient use of resources and faster response times.
 3. **Intel® Distribution for Modin:** Essential for initial data analysis, facilitating efficient data exploration and enabling agile development of ScanUDoc.

+Overall, the achieved performance is 2.29x times faster compared to the baseline for the Extractive QA Model using IPEX’s optimizations from ***Intel® oneAPI AI Analytics Toolkit*** .

 ### **Architecture Diagram**

 ![](assets/architecture_diagram.jpg)